scratch-er/nemu-workloads/README.md

 - `PKG_DIR`: the ad hoc package directory.
 The build script can write to this directory.
 - `CROSS_COMPILE`: the cross-compilation toolchain prefix, for example, `riscv64-linux-gnu-`.
 - `SYSROOT_DIR`: the directory of the sysroot used for building the workload.
 The build script should not modify anything here.
+- `BUILDROOT_DIR`: the buildroot directory.
+The build script should not modify anything here.

 ## How are AM Workloads Built